ajnyga/useGlobalSender/readme.md

-useGlobalSender plugin for OJS 3.1.1+
+useGlobalSender plugin for OJS 3.
+Requires the master branch version of mail.inc.php.

 If force_envelope_sender is enabled and envelope_sender address given, the plugin will replace all from fields with the envelope_sender address and move the users address to a reply-to field.